Complex dynamics in adaptive phase oscillator networks: Discussion

-One would expect that the analysis of the $N=2$ oscillator system might capture some of the dynamic behavior seen in larger systems.
-Our simulations for undirected networks ($\beta=0$) with $N=50$ revealed that such a correspondence exists, albeit with certain limitations.
-On one hand, we find a relatively good correspondence for $a>0$ between antipodal, locked, partially coherent and drifting states, with the \lblLL, \lblL, and \lbldr\ states that are seen for $N=2$.
-On the other hand, we found that increasing strength of adaptivity $|a|$ leads to larger locking regions for $N=2$, whereas this effect does not appear to be present any longer for $N=50$ oscillators when $a<0$.
+One may expect that the analysis of the $N=2$ oscillator system might be able to capture certain aspects of the dynamic behavior seen in larger systems.
+Our simulations for adaptive networks with symmetric coupling ($\beta=0$) with $N=50$ revealed that such a correspondence exists, albeit with some limitations.
+Firstly, considering $a>0$, we find a relatively good correspondence between antipodal/anti-phase (\lblAP), locked (\lblL), and drifting/incoherent states (\lbldr) seen for $N=50$ with the bistable locking region (\lblLL), the locking region (\lblL), and drifting region (\lbldr) seen for $N=2$; the partially synchronous (\lblpartial) state for $N=50$ may be related to the \lblLdr\ region for $N=2$.
+Secondly, increasing strength of adaptivity $|a|$ leads to a widening of the locking regions for $N=2$; this effect appears to be present for $N=50$ only when $a>0$, but not for $a<0$.